-June 6, 2019 marks the 75th Anniversary of the first day of the Invasion of Normandy, France during World War II.
+June 6 marks the anniversary of the first day of the Invasion of Normandy, France during World War II.
 Often referred to as D-Day, it was the largest seaborne invasion in history and laid the foundations of the Allied Forces decisive victory.

 But did you know that Fairfax County has a surprising connection to the infamous Normandy landings?